ashankaushalya97/Point-Of-Sales-HibernateJPA/README.md

 * [Java](https://www.oracle.com/technetwork/java/javase/downloads/index.html) JDK at least java8.

 ### Installation & Usage
-* You need run .jar file to use this application.
+* You need to run .jar file for use this application.

 ### Built With